 (1) The sovereignty of the region lies with the Coalition of the South Pacific.
 No other group claiming legitimacy will be recognized.
 The integrity of the Coalition, in its forums and the region, shall not be challenged or violated by any government official, internal dissidents, or other regions.

-(2) Authority and legitimacy are held jointly by the region and the forum, and the union between the two is what defines the Coalition.
+(2) Authority and legitimacy is held solely by the Coalition.
 No illegitimate invader or usurper of the region shall be recognized.

 Recognizing the democratic rights and freedoms of all members of the Coalition.